MicrosoftDocs/SupportArticles-docs/Office/Client/word/recover-lost-document.md

 We do not provide any utilities to recover deleted documents.
 However, some third-party utilities to recover deleted documents might be available on the Internet.

-For more information about Auto-Recover, see the following articles:
+For more information about Auto-Recover, see the following articles in the Microsoft Knowledge Base:

 - [What is Auto-Save?](https://support.office.com/article/What-is-AutoSave-6d6bd723-ebfd-4e40-b5f6-ae6e8088f7a5)
 - [WD2000: Why you are unable to recover a lost document](https://support.microsoft.com/help/212273)